-If you think that you have been left money or possessions by a person who has died, or if you are surprised that someone else has, you might consider looking at the will to reassure yourself that the gift was intended by the deceased.
+If you think that you have been left money or possessions by a person who has died, or if you are surprised that someone else has, you might consider looking at the Will to reassure yourself that the gift was intended by the deceased.

 Some registers only tell you where it is stored, not what the contents are.

-The deceased may have a copy.
+The deceased may only have a copy at home.
 The executors will need the original and it should be only to them that a lawyer will release it.

 Immediately after death